Strelitz Buildings

-The Strelitz Buildings, located at 30 Mouat Street, Fremantle, were built in 1897 for Paul and Richard Strelitz.
-In October 1994, the buildings were permanently listed on the Western Australian State Heritage Register.
+The Strelitz Buildings, located at 30 Mouat Street in Fremantle, Western Australia, were built in 1897 for Paul and Richard Strelitz.
+In October 1994, the buildings were permanently listed on the Western Australian State Register of Heritage Places.

 Strelitz brothers

-In 1896 Fremantle rate books record that vacant lot 49, 30 Mouat St, was brought by Drummond and Strelitz.
+In 1896, Fremantle rate books record that vacant lot 49, 30 Mouat Street, was brought by Drummond and Strelitz.
 On 5 January 1897 plans were passed for the building of a warehouse and offices on the land.
 Rate books of 1897 show that the site was owned by the Strelitz brothers, and the books record their occupation as merchants and also indicate that the building had been completed.
-During World War I (1914–18) both brothers were interned as enemy aliens.
+During World War I, both brothers were interned as enemy aliens.

 Paul Strelitz

 Paul Strelitz arrived in Melbourne in 1886, but, following the reports of gold discovery, moved to Western Australia in 1894.
 Settling in the Fremantle area, Paul Strelitz established himself as a merchant, and was an inaugural councillor for the East Fremantle Municipal Council where he served for a year.
 In 1904 the Dutch government appointed Paul Strelitz as its consul in Western Australia.